EliteOneTube/fullstack_backend_itp24109/README.md

 All ports are configured in the file `docker-compose.yml`.

-#### Passwords

-All passwords have a default value in `docker-compose.yml`.
-(Keep in mind that you should change the values both here and in the script commands)

 #### Volumes

 The location of where the data is saved is also configurable in `docker-compose.yml`.